Ashwini607/Project-work/Documents/git/aboutGitCommand.md

 ### To add the numbering

-For example, you have many SPARQL quiries under simple query, then leave one line space and put like: 1. for first query before commit.
+For example, you have many SPARQL quiries under simple query, then leave one line space and put like: 1. for first query.
 It will allow numbering in ascending order to all other queries.